dgraph-io/dgraph/wiki/content/tutorial-7/index.md

 Along with the existing features to query and search string predicates, the addition of `tf-idf` based search will further improve Dgraph's capabilities.

-This marks the end of our three tutorial-streak exploring string indices and their queries using the graph model of tweets.
+This marks the end of our three tutorial streak exploring string indices and their queries using the graph model of tweets.

 Check out our next tutorial of the getting started series [here]({{< relref "tutorial-8/index.md" >}}).